House Extensions Builders in South Lanarkshire

-Extension cost depends on a lot of factors including the size and degree of house extension you want to build.
+The cost of your house extension depends on a lot of factors including the size and degree of house extension you want to build.
 Also, the quality of the build is a factor as building house extension with good quality products could be costly.
 Thus the cost of the kitchen extension, single-story extension, and double-story extension varies due to its different sizes and requirements.
 Another factor to look in to is the location of your house as a house extension near the city could cost you more.

-Single-story extension: In the UK the average cost of single-story extension ranges from £1000 to £2000 per square meter, here the quality of the extension determines it’s proper cost.
-For an average extension of 5m square in both breadth and width, the cost could range from £32000 to £50000 depending on the location.
-If the house is located in the city, the cost would be of higher-end.
+Single-story extension: In Scotland, the average cost of single story extension ranges from £1800 to £2000 per square meter, here the quality of the extension determines it’s proper cost.
+For an average extension of 5m square in both breadth and width, the cost could range from £32,000 to £50,000 depending which part of Scotland you are in and your design needs.

-Double-story extension: A two-story extension will not cost you much more than a one-story extension as you are only adding walls and floor joists to it more than a single-story extension.
-The price will range from £1300 to £2500 per square meter depending on the quality.
+Double-story extension: A two story extension will not cost you that much more than a single story extension as you are only adding walls and floor joists to it more than a single-story extension.
+The price in Scotland will range from £1800 to £2500 per square meter depending on the design specification.

 Basement, porches, and garages: Basement extension typically costs much more than a single rear extension as it involves a lot of processes.
 This includes digging out the ground for the basement, setting up temporary support, waterproofing, lighting, plumbing, and ventilation.
 So the extension cost of the basement can be around £4000 per square meter including the VAT.

-A front porch from the ground can cost around £1100 to £1200 per square meter.
+A front porch from the ground can cost around £1200 to £1500 per square meter.
 The cost can be lowered if there is already a porch structure and you only want to modify it.
-The average cost of a garage can range from £4000 to £20,000 including all the equipment cost and labor cost.
+The average cost of a garage conversion can range from £4000 to £20,000 including all the equipment cost and labor cost.
 Depending on the size and purpose of the garage extension, the price can vary.

 Slide open doors allowing plenty of fresh air, perfect for warmer days